Life Sketch

 His mother’s efforts to teach him the value of work paid off while he was at Stanford University.
 He had experience working in the orange grove as a child and a need to support himself through college, which led him to take over his brother Harold’s orange juice company—a job that required discipline and marketing skills.
 “I used to get up at four o’clock in the morning and deliver juice to stores on campus, to places in town, and to hospitals,” Peery recorded.

 Visualizing the potential of the company, Peery took action to market his product.
 With the help of radio ads emphasizing the nourishment of orange juice, the business built up a good market for selling individual bottles to school children.
-Over the course of two years, the business grew large enough to buy four delivery trucks and employ fifteen people.
+Over the course of two years, the business grew large enough to buy four delivery trucks and employ 15 people.
 Proceeds from the company not only supported Peery through his schooling but also left him with several thousand dollars to begin his post-graduate career.

 Financier

 After graduating from Stanford with a BA in 1927, Peery headed straight to the nation’s financial center—New York City.
-There, he spent the summer researching investments for a national investment trust firm.
+There he spent the summer researching investments for a national investment trust firm.
 After returning to California and completing his MBA at Stanford Business School in 1929, he began work as an investment counselor for Brookmine Economic Service.

 OfficeSigning